-II.
+- II.
 Insolvency Professional should study the Balance sheet of the Corporate Debtor.
 The Valuer should be appointed keeping in view the (1) nature of business, (2) nature of assets held by the Corporate Debtor and (3) size of the corporate Debtor.
 Above tables should be helpful for selection of the Registered Valuers for specific asset class.
-For larger companies having various types of assets like real estate, machinery, manufacturing, financial assets, etc, it is recommended that the IP should consider appointing a Registered Valuer Entity, which is registered for all three asset classes.
+For larger companies having various types of assets like real estate, machinery, manufacturing, financial assets, etc, it is recommended that the IP may consider appointing a Registered Valuer Entity, which is registered for all three asset classes. - III.

-- III.
 It is important for an IP to check that a Registered Valuer can undertake valuation of assets only for the class of asset for which he/she is registered. - IV.
 A list of Registered Valuers and Registered Valuers Entity is available on the website of the Insolvency and Bankruptcy Board of India1.

-B. Statutory provisions enabling the appointment of Registered Valuers under IBC
+B. Statutory provisions enabling the appointent of Registered Valuers under IBC

-- I. Section 59(3)(b)(ii) of IBC states that where a proposal for Voluntary winding up has been made by a Company, the Declaration of Insolvency given by Directors shall be accompanied with the Valuation report issued by Registered Valuer. - II.
+- Section 59(3)(b)(ii) of IBC states that where a proposal for Voluntary winding up has been made by a Company, the Declaration of Insolvency given by Directors shall be accompanied with the Valuation report issued by Registered Valuer. - II.
 Section 46(2) of IBC states that in an application for avoiding a transaction as 'undervalued', the Adjudicating Authority may require an independent expert to assess evidence relating to the value of the transactions. - III.
-Regulation 27 of the CIRP Regulations mandates the appointment of two registered valuers by the Resolution Professional within seven days of his appointment but not later than forty-seventh day of CIRP Commencement date. - IV.
-Regulation 35 of the CIRP Regulations states that: - (a) the two Registered Valuers are to be appointed; - (b) if the two estimates of a value in an asset class are significantly different, or on receipt of a proposal to appoint a third Registered Valuer from the committee of creditors, the resolution professional may appoint a third Registered Valuer for an asset class;
+Regulation 27 of the CIRP Regulations mandates the appointment of two registered valuers by the Resolution Professional within seven days of his appointment but not later than forty- seventh day of CIRP Commencement date. - IV.
+Regulation 35 of the CIRP Regulations states that: